I used to believe that a writer’s mission was to tell the world important truths through stories.

 As much as I’d like to hope that one day I’ll be as wise as God, the reality is that I’m human and so I won’t.

 Our favorite books are the ones that teach and inspire us, and we all yearn to write those kind of stories.
-I mistakenly assumed that I had to exemplify all the wisdom those books imparted and then learn how to lay it all out precisely and beautifully.
+I mistakenly assumed that I had to exemplify all of the wisdom those books imparted and then learn how to lay it all out precisely and beautifully.
 Not only was that humanly impossible, but since none of the wisdom was mine in the first place, my mindset was also arrogant.

 What does being a signpost mean?
-We stand on the road to the King’s palace and call to passersby, painting word pictures of the glories ahead.
+We stand on the road to the King’s palace and call out to passersby, painting word pictures of the glories ahead.
 When travelers stop and beg for answers, all we have to do is point up the path.
 “By the grace of my King, I know only a little.
 If you want better answers, approach Him yourself.”

 The pride that fuels our calling should not come from our skill or our wisdom, but from gratitude to Christ that we’re privileged to be signposts for Him.